 - The vaccine used in children younger than age 7 is called DTaP (diphtheria, tetanus, and acellular pertussis vaccine).

 - The vaccine used in people age 7 and older is called Tdap (tetanus, diphtheria, and acellular pertussis vaccine).

 - Pregnant women should get the whooping cough vaccine (Tdap) during the 3rd trimester (27-36 weeks) of every pregnancy.
-This helps protect the baby.
+This is the most important way to protect the baby.
 Tdap is safe to get during pregnancy.
 If it’s not possible to get the vaccine during pregnancy, the woman should get it as soon as possible after giving birth.

-- When a woman is pregnant, family members and anyone else who will be around the newborn baby should make sure they have had at least one Tdap vaccine.
-If they haven’t, or if they are not sure, they should get a Tdap right away.
+- When a woman is pregnant, family members and anyone else who will be around the newborn baby can help by making sure they have had at least one Tdap vaccine.
+If they haven’t, or if they are not sure, they should get a dose of Tdap.
 It is best to get it at least 2 weeks before being around the infant.